DrJamesIves/STREAM-Analyses/README.md

 -	Run first_analyses.m and fooof.py
 <!-- end of the list -->
 Assumes that steps 1 and 2 have run or data is in a similar format.
+## To keep in mind
+These scripts were originally produced to accommodate an Indian and Malawian cohort.
+Because of some of the differences between the Indian and Malawian cohort there are some settings that are different.
+From an outside standpoint these are arbitrary.
+The Malawian cohort required that the EEG evets were reconstructed from eyetracking data, which meant that in EEG_ET_Maintenance there is a whole section that does this, which is unnecessary for the Indian dataset.
+Due to this events structuring, only files with events from the Malawian cohort were moved forward.
+Whereas the Indian cohort had potential duplicates and others.
+So in the Indian pipeline the EEG data from all sessions are first concatenated so that all trials can then be epoched from the same master file.
+This may not apply to the data that you are processing.